 Kill Mosquitoes with Chemical-free BTI

-Many mosquito-control products are available in stores an online.
+Many mosquito-control products are available in stores and online.
 Some products kill the insect pests in the larval stage.
 Other products kill adult mosquitoes.
 A naturally occurring bacterium called BTI (Bacillus thuringiensis israelensis) is an effective, all-natural way to kill mosquito larvae before they can grow up to become biting, disease-spreading adults.
 BTI is deadly to mosquito larvae, but it is harmless to people, pets, fish, wildlife and beneficial insects.
 BTI is the active ingredient in top-selling Mosquito Dunks® and Mosquito Bits®.

 Just float a chemical-free Mosquito Dunk in standing water.
 The BTI in the Dunk kills mosquito larvae for up to 30 days.
 Use Mosquito Dunks in ponds, bird baths, animal watering troughs, gutters, ditches, drainage pipes, rain barrels–and anywhere water collects.
+Buy Mosquito Dunks here.

 Use BTI to Kill Mosquitoes in Small Amounts of Water, Too

 Mosquitoes can breed in tiny amounts of water.
 Fortunately, you can use BTI to kill mosquitoes in small amounts of water, too.